Category Archives: Identity

 should have listened to my gut

-oh so young and trusting
+far too young and trusting

 learned the hard way, cut by cut

-that i’d be left with nothing
+and was left with nothing

-sold my soul to lies, got lost
+sold my soul to lies, so lost

-still, in the end was found
+still in the end was found

 and here am i on a new path

-paved with life’s experiences
+paved with life’s hard-knock experiences

-though not what i set out for,
+though not what i set out on,

-it’s made all the difference
+it has made all the difference

 Photo by Levi Bare on Unsplash